LappleApple/awesome-leading-and-managing/Conflict-Resolution-Postmortems-Retrospectives.md

 - [Personal User Manual Template](https://docs.google.com/document/d/1s8StvKGov4jBbsE6Ha1pOe_EQ7TTVI0LaBrQ6sbmNss/edit#) - by Yan-David Erlich.
 Takeaway: Modeled on Urs Hölzle's Personal User Manual, this template enables people to design their relationships by mapping out communication style particulars and pet peeves/preferences.

+- [These 13 Exercises Will Prepare You for Work's Toughest Situations](http://firstround.com/review/these-13-exercises-will-prepare-you-for-works-toughest-situations/) - by First Round.
+Takeaway: A profile of Maggie Leung, who uses the term “dynamic empathy” to describe "quickly gaining an understanding of how a colleague feels and figuring out how to act on it in a swiftly changing environment."

 - [Three Ways to Cool the Conflict](https://www.kornferry.com/institute/work-conflict-management-emotional-intelligence) - by Daniel Goleman.
 Takeaway: Manage self by noticing feelings and reframing situationss, manage conversations by reflecting and pausing, and manage relationships.

 - [Want to Be a Great Leader?
 Assume Positive Intent](https://opensource.com/open-organization/17/2/assuming-positive-intent) - by Jim Whitehurst.
 The Red Hat CEO explains a key lesson he's learned from watching open source communities work together: Assume positive intent.
 In this article, he explains how that lesson impacts the way he views leadership and organizational culture.